(Sereena Thompson is co-founder of Nature’s Paint)

 The N1 Moment

-I can honestly say that moment was one of the best moments I have ever experienced while hunting.
+I can honestly say that this was one of the best moments that I have ever experienced while hunting.
 The combination of excitement, nerves, adrenaline and thankfulness for being able to harvest such an amazing deer.

 Shop N1 Apparel